 Maintenance Of A Porcelain Veneer

 Maintaining porcelain veneers is actually quite simple: Treat them as you would your original teeth, with routine brushing and flossing.
 What we suggest is using non-abrasive fluoride toothpaste.
 Although these veneers are very strong, you should avoid the same excessive stresses you would avoid with non-veneered teeth: don’t bite your fingernails, chew ice, or open beer bottles with your veneers!
-If you have a habit of grinding or clenching your teeth, we may fit you with a night-time bite guard so you don’t damage your veneers.
+If you have a habit of grinding or clenching your teeth, our dentist may fit you with a night-time bite guard so you don’t damage your veneers.